 Iron Deficiency Anaemia and Hair Loss

-Iron deficiency anaemia is a condition in which your body lacks iron to make enough red blood cells.
-These are the cells that carry oxygen [haemoglobin] around your body to your tissues, allowing them to function.
+Iron deficiency anaemia is a condition wherein your body lacks iron to make enough red blood cells.
+Red blood cells contain haemoglobin, which carries oxygen around your body to your tissues, allowing them to function.

-Anaemia can occur if your diet lacks iron-rich foods, or if you are not absorbing iron correctly.
+Anaemia can occur if your diet lacks iron-rich foods, or if you are not absorbing iron adequately.
 Other causes of anaemia include loss of blood (particularly in menstruating women), growth spurts in children, illness, and pregnancy.
 In fact, pregnant women need increased iron to deliver blood and oxygen to their baby, and therefore often become anaemic.
 Some iron is also lost in sweat, so high levels of exercise can lead to low iron levels, if not replaced enough through the diet.
 Low iron levels can often occur with vegetarian and vegan diets, if care is not taken to include non-animal sources of iron.

-If you are losing your hair, or notice it is not growing as long or as fast as it used to, we suggest you ask your doctor to test your iron levels.
+If you are losing your hair, or notice it is not growing as long or as fast as it used to, we suggest asking your doctor to test your iron levels.
 Iron levels should be analysed by checking the following blood levels: